-You can also pick up a reinforcement kit to strengthen the jamb and lock area of your door with metal plates.
+You can also pick up a reinforcement kit to strengthen your door’s jamb and lock area with metal plates.
 A solid security screen door can give you an added layer of protection.

 5. Adopt a dog

-Some thieves are wary of dogs and will avoid homes where a barking animal is present.
-If you’re a dog lover, then this is one bonus reason to share your home with a beloved pooch.
+Some thieves are wary of dogs and avoid homes where a barking animal is present.
+If you’re a dog lover, this is one bonus reason to share your home with a beloved pooch.

 With SimpliSafe, there’s no need to worry the system will go off every time your dog walks through a room.
 The sensors are specially designed and precision-engineered to detect the unique heat signatures of humans and ignore those of pets.

-So when you leave your home, you’ll be at ease, knowing you have an effective system that will protect your things and also your pet if anyone breaks in.
+So when you leave your home, you’ll be at ease, knowing you have an effective system that will protect your things and your pet if anyone breaks in.

 6. Be wary during the day

 While we usually think of burglars as sneaking around at night, break-ins often happen during daylight hours when the victim is gone at work or school.
 Be aware of this and keep your house buttoned up when you leave.

-A good home security system can alert you to suspicious activity in and around your house when you’re gone.
+A sound home security system can alert you to suspicious activity in and around your house when you’re gone.
 Tap or click here to learn how SimpliSafe can help protect your home 24/7.

 7. Set up exterior lighting

-There are a lot of ways to keep the outside of your house from becoming a shadowy place where thieves can hide.
+There are many ways to keep the outside of your house from becoming a shadowy place where thieves can hide.
 Solar lights are easy to install and can come on automatically when it gets dark.
 Install motion-triggered lights around the exterior of your home or look into motion-activated solar lights for places where it’s not practical to wire a light.